kenjicod3/promptkemon-source-code/README.md

 Developed as part of our first-term project at SUTD.

-We were only allowed to use default Python library.
+We were allowed to use the default Python library only.

 UI Design:
   Le Minh a.k.a kenjicod3